luxetobscura/luxetobscura.github.io/_posts/2022-06-08-practical-vim-cheatsheet.md

 - Me.
 I made this for myself.
 If you happen to find it useful, that's awesome too!

 ## Exiting
 "Oh no, I tried editing a file and it opened in `vi`/`vim`!"
-Pick your poison.
+Pick your antidote.

 | Save | Exit  | Save and exit |
 | ---- | ----  | ------------- |
 | `:w` | `:q`  | `:wq`         |